Gather autumn inspiration from this natural and simple fall home tour from the Fall into Home series loaded with farmhouse and rustic charm.

 This is our DIY Mudroom.
 I have always really loved the idea of having a drop zone for our coats and bags and baby gear.
 This past winter we made my dream into reality with built-ins, beadboard, A LOT of caulking, and white paint.
 From an organizational point of view, I’m in love!
-Of course, it’s also a lot of fun to decorate ;) I can’t wait until Christmas time, I have big plans for this room!
-(If you want to make sure you catch it, you can subscribe here!)
+Of course, it’s also a lot of fun to decorate.
+I can’t wait until Christmas time, I have big plans for this room!

 We went apple picking over the weekend, which is one of my favorite fall activities.
 I styled the mudroom beforehand, but I was imagining an apple picking picnic as I put this room together.
-Now I have a bushel and peck of apples (literally), so expect an apple recipe within the next couple of days!
+Now I have a bushel and peck of apples (literally), so expect an apple recipe sometime this season!

 Since it doesn’t really feel like fall yet, I resolved to keep my decor fairly simple this year.
 Simplicity is key when our house is still very much under construction and everything gets covered in drywall dust frequently- there’s a good chance we will resume work on a project and I’ll have to put everything away temporarily.

 I tried to keep my seasonal additions to the kitchen natural.
 If you’re a regular, you may notice that I’ve been chipping away at the decor in this room and transforming it into a farmhouse space.